industrial-edge/qr-code-scanner/docs/Installation.md

 ### Configuration via template file

 Once you have successfully uploaded the QR Code Scanner application to your IEM you need to add the [configuration file](../cfg-data/param.json) to your application.
 You can either choose between version and non versioned configuration files.
 The non version configuration file will be described in the next steps.
-Go to **Applications/ My Projects** and open the QR Code Scanner application.
+Go to **App Projects**, select your project and open your QR Code Scanner application.
 Here you can create a new configuration file.

 **Add Configuration:**
+Click on "Configurations" and in the upcoming window "Add Configuration"
 ![deploy VFC](./graphics/add_config_file.png)

 **Configure Configuration:**